-Amy and her team of two others plan and coordinate all company marketing from online to offline communications to events and proposal writing.
+Amy and her team plan and coordinate all company marketing from online to offline communications, to events and proposal writing.

-As well as planning and coordinating business development activity for both commercial and private clients, Amy's team efficiently organise networking events, conferences, and the like, both on a large and smaller scale across South and West Wales.
+As well as planning and coordinating business development and events activity for both commercial and private clients, Amy's team efficiently organise networking, trade stands, conferences and seminars on both a large and smaller scale across South and West Wales and sometimes further afield.

 Amy's attention to detail means that she enjoys project management and plays an active PR and communications role.

-Her understanding of the online marketplace, including search, pay per click and social media, allows Amy to drive forward the company website and social media.
-A Chartered Marketer Amy has completed the Chartered Institute of Marketing Certificate, Professional Diploma, and the Postgraduate Diploma, achieving Associate Member then Member of the CIM.
+Her understanding of the online marketplace, including search, pay per click and social media, allows Amy to drive forward the brand in the digital marketplace.
+Amy has completed the Chartered Institute of Marketing Certificate, Professional Diploma, and the Postgraduate Diploma, achieving Associate Member then Member of the CIM.

 Amy first joined JCP Solicitors in June 2003 in a paralegal role, but switched to the Marketing team in 2006, first taking a role on a secondment basis.
 Amy was made a Partner in 2013, and then Marketing Director in 2015 when the business became a Limited Company.
 After 17 successful years at JCP, Amy became one of the business owners in July 2020.

 Amy was highly commended in the Rising Star Category of the South Wales Evening Post Women in Business Awards 2013, and was listed in the 2014 Western Mail's 35 under 35 to watch in Wales.
 Amy will take over as President of Swansea Bay Business Club in January 2024.

-Amy is also a committee member of the South West Wales Brain Injury Group (SWWBIG) and organises an annual Brain Injury conference for the group, attracting around 200 delegates from the Brain Injury community in Wales.
+As part of her role as committee member of the South West Wales Brain Injury Group (SWWBIG), Amy's team organises an annual Brain Injury conference in Swansea, attracting around 200 delegates from the Acquired Brain Injury community in Wales.